Master Year 1 in Economics

 Second Semester

-Strategic Interactions and Information50 hours
+Strategic Interactions and Information 50 hours

-Yukio Koriyama, Olivier Gossner
+Yukio Koriyama, Yuki Tamura

 - Normal form games, pure and mixed strategies, equilibrium concepts (dominance, rationalizability, Nash).